 How to reduce?
 Disagreements or calls should be made to the person in pairs to clarify the current conflict or situation.
-If the team leader notices this, an informal meeting could be arranged for all staff to present a presentation or video to promote a positive environment or have individual discussions with the people involved.
+If the team leader notices, he could arrange an informal meeting for all staff to present a presentation or video to promote a positive environment or have individual discussions with the people involved.

 - Time planning and priorities